turingschool/backend-curriculum-site/module4/lessons/sql_deep_dive.markdown

 * Student has refreshed their understanding of SELECT statements in SQL
 * Student has deepened their understanding of foreign key relationships
 * Student uses COUNT functions in SQL
-* Student understands the purpose and trade-offs with SQL indicies
+* Student understands the purpose and trade-offs with SQL indices
 * Student can create a single-column index on a table
 * Student can explain the concept of an INNER JOIN
 * Student can design and execute an INNER JOIN across two tables

-### Structure

-* Practicing SELECT, INSERT, COUNT with WHERE, LIMIT, and ORDER

 ## Class Time